laiweileeee/nusmaps/README.md

 _Top app bar for searching and user controls_
 - [x] Add google auth sign-in/ sign-out flow
-- [ ] Add search support for events data
+- [ ] Add search support for events data (this should focus users to the pin of the location selected from the search results)
 - [ ] Styling

 <br/>